semih23/loan-api-case-study/README.md

     ```bash
     java -jar target/LoanAPI-0.0.1-SNAPSHOT.jar
     ```
     The application will start on the default port `8080`.
-Upon first run with an empty database, a default `admin` user will be created (username: `admin`, password: `password`).
+Upon first run with an empty database, a default `admin` user will be created (username: `admin`, password: `1234`).

 ---